-Lunch Box Ideas For Toddlers And Preschoolers
+Healthy Lunch Ideas For Toddlers And Preschoolers

 by Holley Grainger, MS, RD

 My girls, Ellie and Frances, tend to be “choosy” when it comes to what they eat.
 But I’ve found that lunch is definitely when they eat the most food, as well as the best variety.
 Maybe it’s from peer pressure–or maybe they’re just hungrier midday.
-Either way, I take advantage of their undivided attention to provide a wide variety of nutritious foods.
-In this post, I’ve shared 20 of my favorite lunchbox concepts with you as well as what I call the “ABC’s of Lunchbox Packing”.

-The first five lunch boxes have a few concepts that are a bit more like an actual “recipe” than just finger (or favorite) foods.
-They also reintroduce some foods (specifically vegetables) that the girls have rejected in the past like bell peppers, asparagus, black beans, and tomatoes.
-The end-of-the-day results from these lunches: one ate almost everything (minus the peppers) and the other didn’t.
 I’m not telling you this so you’ll wonder why I’m not sharing 100% no-fail lunchbox ideas with you.
-I’m sharing because I want you to know that as moms we all are faced with many of the same challenges around the table (or in this case, lunchbox) and there just isn’t one perfect meal (or lunchbox) prescription.
-It is up to us as parents to offer variety, color, and, of course, fun so our little ones learn to grow and cultivate an appreciation for food.
+I’m sharing because I want you to know that as moms, we all are faced with many of the same challenges around the table (or, in this case, lunchbox), and there just isn’t one perfect meal (or lunchbox) prescription.

 - Southwest Quinoa (quinoa tossed with corn, black beans, avocado, and chopped tomato), chicken breast, ½ and ½ Greek yogurt (½ plain and ½ strawberry), steamed broccoli, grapefruit